Trump Security Costs Spike: $60 Million Extra Requested To Protect Trump Family

-Trump security costs are out of control and taxpayers about to pay even more.
+Trump security costs are out of control and taxpayers are about to pay even more.
 The Secret Service is requesting an additional $60 million in funds to protect the first family over the next year.
 The money would cover travel and protection for President Trump, his wife, and the rest of his family.

-A review of internal agency documents were published in The Washington Post, which broke down how much is needed throughout the year.
+A review of internal agency documents were published in the Washington Post, which broke down how much is needed throughout the year.
 Costs are attributed to the “unusually complicated lifestyle” of the Trump family, according to the report.

 Secret Service requests an extra $60 million for Trump security — almost half of which to protect Trump Tower https://t.co/kcDrPPoiZn pic.twitter.com/oymeDHhPvN